-The headline is “New THQ presidents wants an adult humor-free Saints Row,” but I think that’s reading too far into a comment THQ president Jason Rubin made to another site (Polygon/The Verge).
-And to be fair to Allistair, the Polygon piece makes it easy to make assumption the way it starts off with a similiar theme.
+The headline is “New THQ president wants an adult humor-free Saints Row,” but I think that’s reading too far into a comment THQ president Jason Rubin made to another site (Polygon/The Verge).
+And to be fair to Allistair, the Polygon piece makes it easy to make assumption the way it starts off with a similar theme.
 But it lacks context.

 In the Destructoid piece, we get this quote from Jason Rubin:

 “Why couldn’t that be a Red Dead Redemption or a Skyrim?”
 Rubin asked.
 “I look at that title and I say, ‘Who cares what it is and why it got to be what it is?
 From that team we can make something that isn’t embarrassing.”

 Both Destructoid and Polygon immediately point out under that that Rubin isn’t embarrassed by the game (Allistair says Rubin isn’t embarrassed by the quality of the game, but rather finds the mature comedic presentation to be embarrassing).

 Naturally, this has people jumping all over Jason Rubin about how he wants to destroy Saints Row and make it something that Saints Row isn’t.
 What the conversation needs, before jumping to assumptions, is context and this is where Brian Crecente at Polygon really dropped the ball.

 What brought about the embarrassing comment?
 Well, if you read the entire article on Polygon, you’ll know exactly where it comes from. and it’s just a little ways down from the beginning but I think it’s how they should have started the article off as it provides all the context.